Sasikumar-R007/Candidate-Dashboard/replit.md

 This is a dual-dashboard job portal web application featuring both candidate and team leader interfaces.
 The system provides comprehensive dashboards for job seekers to manage their profiles and for team leaders to monitor recruitment metrics, team performance, and targets.
 The application features a modern, responsive design with consistent styling across both dashboards and a landing page for role selection.

-**Latest Setup - Fresh GitHub Import (October 3, 2025)**: Successfully imported and configured fresh GitHub repository clone in Replit environment:
+**Latest Setup - Fresh GitHub Import (October 3, 2025 - 2:53 AM)**: Successfully imported and configured fresh GitHub repository clone in Replit environment:
-- ✅ Node.js 20 installed and verified with all npm dependencies up to date (543 packages)
+- ✅ Node.js 20 verified and operational with all npm dependencies installed (543 packages)
-- ✅ PostgreSQL database connected via Neon (DATABASE_URL configured to helium/heliumdb)
+- ✅ PostgreSQL database connected via existing Neon instance (DATABASE_URL: postgresql://postgres:password@helium/heliumdb)
-- ✅ Database schema synchronized and verified (drizzle-kit push completed - no changes needed)
+- ✅ Database schema synchronized and up-to-date (drizzle-kit push verified - no changes detected)
-- ✅ Workflow 'Start application' properly configured with webview output type on port 5000
+- ✅ Workflow 'Start application' configured with webview output type on port 5000 for proper Replit preview
-- ✅ Express backend server running on 0.0.0.0:5000 with proper host binding for Replit proxy
+- ✅ Express backend server running on 0.0.0.0:5000 with correct host binding for Replit proxy environment
-- ✅ Vite dev server integrated in middleware mode with allowedHosts: true (configured in server/vite.ts)
+- ✅ Vite dev server integrated in middleware mode with allowedHosts: true (configured in server/vite.ts line 27)
-- ✅ Vite HMR disabled to prevent WebSocket security issues with HTTPS in Replit environment
+- ✅ Vite HMR disabled (line 25 server/vite.ts) to prevent WebSocket security issues with HTTPS
-- ✅ Frontend successfully loading: StaffOS landing page, Candidate/Employer login, dashboards functional
+- ✅ Frontend successfully loading: StaffOS landing page rendering perfectly with "Candidate" and "Employer Login" navigation
-- ✅ Deployment configured for autoscale with build commands: ["npm", "run", "build"] and start: ["npm", "run", "start"]
+- ✅ Deployment configured for autoscale deployment with build: ["npm", "run", "build"] and run: ["npm", "run", "start"]
+- ✅ Server responding with 200 status code on port 5000
+- ✅ Data retention cleanup scheduler active (runs daily at 2 AM)
 - ✅ Application fully operational with no critical errors - ready for development and deployment
+- ✅ .replit configuration file properly configured with modules: nodejs-20, web

 **Previous Setup Verification (October 2, 2025)**: Successfully verified and configured GitHub import in Replit environment:
 - ✅ Workflow 'Start application' properly configured with webview output type on port 5000